neosizzle/hypertube/README.md

 ## Feature suggestions
 1. Multifile torrents for tv series with multiple episodes
 2. Custom title matching engine for torrent file query
+3. Direct peer to peer with webrtc just like how webtorrent does it, bypassing the signalling requirement(?)